 1. Woodcraft: The Anchor of West African Interior Design

-Wood is the backbone of West African Interior Design, and the craftsmanship is nothing short of amazing.
+Wood forms the backbone of West African interiors, but calling it “furniture” feels inadequate.
 In this region, wood isn’t just a material; it’s a medium for storytelling and artistry.
-Tables, chairs, stools, and doors made of durable local woods are carved with techniques that honor age-old traditions.

 A handcrafted Ashanti Stool - wooden stool with a curved seat, supported by three pillars, the central one perforated with square holes and the flanking ones serrated, all resting on a rectangular base engraved with linear and triangular patterns.